 - Second, Dweck mentioned that the kids appreciated the science behind her claims and that’s what made them believe her and try her approach.
 Let your students (especially the skeptics!) know that the brain is constantly changing, especially when you learn new things.
 Learning new skills strengthens connections between neurons and gradually makes new skills easier or your recall quicker.
 This article might help convince them too.
 They might sometimes feel like they are getting nowhere, but with hard work and proper rest, they can be assured that their brain is working on it!
 It’s a gradual process.

-2. “I’m not good enough to play that”
+2. Student says: “I’m not good enough to play that”

-“The man who moves a mountain begins by carrying away small stones.” ― Confucius, Confucius: The Analects
+(Confucius says: “The man who moves a mountain begins by carrying away small stones.”)

-Be patient, plan, and practice.
+You can say: Be patient, plan, and practice.
 Instead of one big, intimidating goal, make a bunch of small, conquerable activities working toward the same end.
 Plan these steps out, then get to it!
-Teachers, you can help them make a practice plan, then make sure to reward progress throughout so they know they’re improving.
+(Teachers, you can help them make a practice plan, then make sure to reward progress throughout so they know they’re improving.)
 Confidence grows as students witness themselves growing.

 Walt Disney was fired and told he “lacked imagination and had no good ideas”